45 Rare & Scarce Moth species recorded at Rough Bank

 - Elachista bedellella.
 Forewings with three greyish areas separated by a pale stripe

 and a pair of pale spots (one on the leading edge, the other on the trailing edge)

 which can form a second stripe.
 Photos below of a male (left) and female (right).

-Recorded from a few Cotswold sites in two generations during the period from mid May to early August.
+Recorded from a few Cotswold sites in two generations during the period from mid May to August.

 - Elachista biatomella.
 Forewings pale with scattered dark scales giving a greyish appearance,